MicrosoftDocs/memdocs/memdocs/configmgr/sum/deploy-use/office-365-dashboard.md

 `https://contentstorage.omex.office.net/mirrored/sccmreadiness/SOT_SCCM_AddinReadiness.CAB`

 > [!NOTE]
+> - The location of this file changed the *last week January 2021* <!--edit this, placeholder line-->.
+For more information, see [Placeholder community post URL](https://techcommunity.microsoft.com/t5/office-365-blog/bg-p/Office365Blog).
-> Internet connectivity isn't required for the client devices for any of these scenarios.
+> - Internet connectivity isn't required for the client devices for any of these scenarios.

 ### Enable data collection for Microsoft 365 Apps